-Posting not only show customers you are active, but Google’s ranking system as well.
+Posting not only shows customers you are active but Google’s ranking system as well.

 You can strategize posts to offer special deals, update users on events, and create search-based marketing strategies.
 Google provides various types of posts to choose from, and using them to your advantage will boost your ranking in Google searches.